projectdiscovery/nuclei-templates/README.md

 -  Use YAMLlint (e.g. [yamllint](http://www.yamllint.com/) to validate the syntax of templates before sending pull requests.

-Thanks again for your contribution and keeping the community vibrant. :heart:
+Thanks again for your contribution and keeping this community vibrant. :heart: